-Besides its use as a spice, however, the plant also yields a potent essential oil, whose remarkable therapeutic properties make it an effective natural treatment for numerous health conditions.
+Besides its use as a spice, however, the plant also yields a potent essential oil, - creating the Lemongrass Essential Oil - whose remarkable therapeutic properties make it an effective natural treatment for numerous health conditions.

 Lemongrass, also called Cymbopogon, is an evergreen perennial herb native to the warm regions of India, Southeast Asia, and Indonesia.
 Lemongrass is a member of the grass family, and like regular lawn grass, it grows in clumps, and its leaves are bright green with sharp edges.
 However, mature lemongrass clumps are larger, reaching a height of about three feet.

 For centuries, lemongrass has been used in flavouring for tea and cuisines, as well as a remedy for various diseases and illnesses.
 In East India and Sri Lanka, traditional herbalists mixed it with other herbs to treat fever, stomach upsets, diarrhoea, and irregular menstruation.
 There is also substantial evidence of its use in early Chinese civilization to alleviate headaches, flu, colds, and rheumatic pains.

 However, lemongrass wasn’t distilled for its oil until the 17th Century, when it quickly became a valuable export commodity in Indonesia and the Philippines.

 Today, lemongrass grows in all the tropical regions of the world.
 There are over 50 types of lemongrass, but not all are ideal for medicinal purposes.
 The two varieties most popularly used to make lemongrass essential oil are East Indian lemongrass (Cymbopogon flexuosus, Cochin grass or Malabar grass) and West Indian lemongrass (Cymbopogon citratus).